After you determine that the wallet is definitely gone and not just hiding in a couch cushion, there are some steps you must take quickly:

 1. File a police report to establish a record of your loss.
 They'll need to know when it was lost or stolen, what you think happened and what was in the wallet.

-2. Call your credit union or bank.
-You may need to close and reopen your accounts, and likely need to cancel your Debit, Credit, and ATM cards.
+2. Call Service 1 FCU.
+You may need to close and reopen your accounts, and likely need to cancel your debit, credit, and ATM cards.

 3. If your checkbook is missing, you'll need to close that account and reconfigure any direct deposits and auto-payments you've arranged.